isma91/display_download/README.md

 * listen directly the video file
 * display directly the picture file
 * directly create a folder
 * display directly the properties of a file
+* directly zip a file or a folder

 Make sure the data path is writeable to avoid some write problem.
 For example :
 ```chmod -R 0777 /path/to/display_download ```